BBC East Midlands Today: Earlier sites

+Tom Beesley, educated at Wyggeston Grammar School for Boys, the station manager from 1973 to 79 of Radio Nottingham had been the Midland regional television manager since August 1982, and lived in Kinoulton, and knew the Nottingham area, being born in Leicester.
+It was 6 minutes, to become 10 minutes in six months, once technology allowed this.
+Introducing the new opt out had cost £75,000.
+New editing facilities were built at a site on Derby Road, where staff increased from 2 to 18.
+75% of the news for the opt out came from local radio.
+Tom Beesley, with another former BBC Midlands regional manager David Waine (regional head at Birmingham from June 1983 to September 1994, being replaced by Nigel Chapman), would also start the new regional Radio 106 in September 1997.

+In 1992 Janet Mayo voiced the announcements on the London Underground Central Line; the 85 trains were built by BREL in Derby.

+Establishment

+There had been plans for a separate region from 1969, in the BBC report 'Broadcasting in the 70s'.

+To prepare for the new region, a new studio was built on Mansfield Road, opened by 53-year-old Michael Checkland on 27 June 1989.
+The building was later demolished, around 2017.

 BBC East Midlands Today was established as an independent programme on 7 January 1991, having previously been a part of Midlands Today, which now solely covers the West Midlands region.

 The split arose from criticisms of Midlands Today as being too centric on West Midlands coverage, although a service of separate opt-out bulletins for the region had been provided during the 1980s.

 On 5 February 1996, the show introduced a double-anchored presentation with Quentin Rayner and Kathy Rochford.
 The programme's newer (generic) 'look', in line with most other BBC regional TV news programmes, was introduced on 16 September 2002, with an update on 6 September 2004.
 The current titles and graphics were introduced in July 2019.

 Coverage area

-Parts of the Government-defined East Midlands region may also receive BBC Look North (from Leeds or Hull), Look East, South Today or even, towards the Buxton area of Derbyshire, North West Tonight.
+Parts of the Government-defined East Midlands region receive different regional programmes rather than East Midlands Today.

-All of Northamptonshire can receive East Midlands Today, but most of this area is covered by Look East and South Today.
-Some parts of south and west Leicestershire receive Midlands Today, which covers the West Midlands.
+North Nottinghamshire (Bassetlaw), northeast Derbyshire (Chesterfield), the eastern High Peak (Hope Valley) and northern area of the Derbyshire Dales (Tideswell and Hathersage) are covered by Look North broadcasting from Leeds.

+The western area of the High Peak (Buxton, Glossop, New Mills and Chapel-en-le-Frith), in Derbyshire are covered by North West Tonight.